erikw/ewxb-gcc-cross-compiler-builder/README.md

 # ewxb - Erik Westrup's GCC cross-compiler builder
 ==========================

 This is a script documenting the steps and phases take when I compiled a GCC cross toolchain for GCC 4.9 head (with Go support).
 Building a cross-compiler is complex due to dependencies so a lot of bootstrapping has to be done.
-This script is inspired by Jim Blandy's excellent eglibc cross-compiling guide posted at eglibc's mailinglist at [patches Cross-building instructions](http://www.eglibc.org/archives/patches/msg00078.html).
+This script is inspired by Jim Blandy's excellent eglibc cross-compiling guide posted at eglibc's mailinglist at [\[patches\] Cross-building instructions](http://www.eglibc.org/archives/patches/msg00078.html).

 This script can serve as a starting point for those who want to build a x-toolchain from scratch.
 Don't expect it to work in directly as it's tailored for my setup.
 Instead you can re-use the phases and modify the script with parameters that you need.
 The last phases adds Go support, which is easy to comment out if you're only interested in a C/C++ compiler.